 Hardwood floors, exposed brick, calming colors, and artistic accents make it clear you’re not in a cookie-cutter chain hotel.
 Each suite has a small refrigerator, coffee maker, iron, hair dryer, and robes.
 Some are equipped with whirlpool tubs.

 Staffers were friendly and accommodating during my visit, in keeping with a friendly town that makes you wistful when it’s time to leave.
 When you’ve had enough though, it’s a half hour by car to reach Daytona Beach and about an hour to reach Orlando.
+This would also be a good stop on the way to the USA’s oldest city or St. Augustine Beach.
 The St. John’s River is nearby for wildlife tours or kayaking.